 - There was a big impact in the environment as gravel, silt, and toxic chemicals from prospecting operations killed fish and destroyed habitats.
 Moreover, hydraulic mining destroyed much of the region’s landscape.

 Aftermath of the Gold Rush

-Gold mining continued through the 1850s, it reached its peak by 1852, when some $81 million was pulled from the ground.
-After that year, the total take declined gradually, levelling off to around $45 million per year by 1857.
-Settlement in California continued, however, and by the end of the decade, the state’s population was 380,000.
+- Successful gold mining continued through the 1850s, reaching its peak in 1852 when some $81 million was extracted.
+Gradual decline saw this levelling off to around $45 million per year by 1857.
+However, settlement in California continued and by the end of the decade the state’s population was 380,000.

 - California’s name also became indelibly connected to the Gold Rush thus, acquiring the name “Golden State”.
 The standard route shield of state highways in California is even shaped like a miner's spade to honour the California Gold Rush.

 - Moreover, the “California Dream” spread across the nation where the state was perceived as a place for new beginnings that rewarded one’s hard work with great wealth.